 - Social media, closely followed by email, are the communication tools that most inspire giving.

 - Planning your social media awareness and advertising for the year ahead?
 Facebook remains the undisputed champion of online donations.

-Again, these are a just a few of the most important figures picked from an extremely well done and well detailed report, 2017 Global Trends In Giving.
+Again, these are a just a few of the most important figures picked from an extremely well done and detailed report, 2018 Global Trends In Giving.
 If you give the report a read, what were the most unexpected and unique statistics to you?
 I’d love to hear your thoughts and insights!